luketeaford/dusg/README.md

   - cleanUrls means each file will be written to a directory so './about-me.md' would become './about-me/index.html'.
 This is enabled by default.
   - htmlKey is the name of the key in the object passed to the template function.
 The value is the parsed Markdown.
 The default is 'html'.
   - metadataKey is the name of the key in the object passed to the template function.
 The value is the parsed YAML.
 The default is 'metadata'.
+  - filesKey is the name of the key in the object passed to the template function.
+The value is an array of the source files.
+The default is 'files'.
   - extension is the file extension to write.
 The default is '.html'.